MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Skills

 Skills in Dynamics 365 represent the specific abilities, knowledge, and proficiencies that employees possess.
 The system allows organizations to define and track individual skills, ensuring a comprehensive understanding of the workforce's capabilities.
 This information is crucial for competency analysis, skill gap identification, and targeted learning and development initiatives.

+### Source document

+An original record that evidences the occurrence of one or more economic, resource flow, and accounting events.
+A source document is entered into a system that records, classifies, tracks, and reports on the economic resources exchanged or committed at the time of the event.
+Examples of source documents in Dynamics 365 Finance include purchase requisitions, purchase orders, and sales orders.

 ### Strategic planning